-There is some overlap from lunch into the evening menu, but dinner allows Sean to spread his culinary wings and you may expect some delicious creativity and less usual ingredients, such as game in season.
+There is some overlap from lunch into the evening menu, but dinner allows Sean to spread his culinary wings and you may expect some delicious creativity and less usual ingredients, such as Lough Neagh eel and game in season.

-This being the Orchard County, apples feature in many dishes, including The Moody Boar's irresistible Apple Strudel with rum soaked raisins; other desserts include Glastry Farm ice-cream as well as a cheesecake of the week.
+This being the Orchard County, apples feature in many dishes, including an irresistible Bramley and frangipane creation; other desserts include Glastry Farm ice-cream, from County Down.